ap190/WhatDoYouMeme/README.txt

 ================================================================

-### Project Vision
+### What this is
 ================================================================
-For the purpose of this project, I wanted to implement a fun DApp.
-I wanted to create a never-ending, public, distributed, blockchain-based game of the card game What Do You Meme(https://whatdoyoumeme.com/), where participants compete to create the funniest meme by pairing the best Caption Card with the Photo Card in play.
+A fun DApp!
+Essentially, it's a never-ending, public, distributed, blockchain-based game of the card game What Do You Meme(https://whatdoyoumeme.com/), where participants compete to create the funniest meme by pairing the best Caption Card with the Photo Card in play.